aa-fisk/LL_paper/LL_project.md

         - New measures for the sleep
         - New data (Sleep score extra days)
         - Simulate new data to test analysis plan?

+# TODO
+- Make file
+- make convert to/from word
+- make run all scripts to generate figures?

 ## Scripts